-Fig. S10 Cell uptake and internalization of [155Tb]Tb-DOTATOC in SSTR positive AR42J cells after incubation at 37°C (a).
-SSTR specific binding is proven by experiments with pre-incubation of the cells with excess DOTATOC (b).
+Fig. S10 Cell uptake and internalization of [155Tb]Tb-DOTATOC in SSTR-positive AR42J tumor cells after incubation at 37°C (a).
+SSTR-specific binding is proven by experiments with pre-incubation of the cells with excess DOTATOC (b).

 In vivo studies